-What happens to your progress if admin issues push you out of a clinical masters in semester one, and why the answer might surprise you.
+What can happen to your progress if admin issues push you out of a clinical masters in semester one, and why documentation matters before changing pathways.

 You get into a clinical masters program.
 You are excited.
 You fought hard for the spot, often against applicants who already hold a masters degree.
 You begin placement.
 Coursework starts.
 You are finally doing the work you trained for.